Paramvir12121/Keyboard_Bilingual/README.md

-# Alt_keyboard_styles
+# Keyboard Bilingual
-This is repository for Learn colemak (name not finalized) web app that uses react as frontend and flask as backend with sql db database.
+This is repository for Keyboard Bilingual web app that uses react as frontend and flask as backend with sql db database.
 It uses cognito as authentication service.

 ## Alt Style offered